soulwax/Runa/README.md

   *Steps required to install project and how to get the development environment running:*

-  - Step 1: Clone this repository
+  - Step 1: Clone this repository with `git clone --recursive https://github.com/soulwax/Runa.git` (or download the zip and extract it, but you will have to manually clone the submodules)
   - Step 2: Generate solution files with calling Win-GenProjects-2022.bat (or modify to use a different ide, anything premake5 supports)
   - Step 3: Build the solution with your IDE of choice
 ---